ctevans/Databases-in-the-Physical-Layer/README.md

 1: chmod 755 justDoIt (incase it isn't executable yet)
 2: ./justDoIt
+3: python3 phase3.py

+Now you can run your queries FROM this python3 phase3.py file that we started!

+(A little more details... for 1/2)
 Boom.
 Part 1 and part 2 done.
 Now you have the 4 files to begin processing.